Stars Are Blind

-"Stars Are Blind" is a song recorded by American television personality and socialite Paris Hilton for her debut studio album, Paris (2006).
+"Stars Are Blind" is the debut single recorded by American television personality and socialite Paris Hilton for her debut studio album, Paris (2006).
 It was released as the lead single from the album on June 5, 2006, by Warner Bros.
 Records.
 The song was written by Fernando Garibay, Sheppard Solomon and Ralph McCarthy, and produced by Garibay with additional production by Solomon.
 Jennifer Karr was the vocal arranger and background vocalist for the song.

 "Stars Are Blind" was well received by music critics.
-It debuted at its peak of number 18 on the US Billboard Hot 100 due to strong digital sales and topped the Billboard Dance Club Songs chart.
-Worldwide, the single topped the charts in Hungary, Scotland, and Slovakia while reaching the top 10 in Australia, Canada, Venezuela, and more than 10 European countries.
+It debuted and peaked at number 18 on the US Billboard Hot 100 due to strong digital sales, and topped the Billboard Dance Club Play chart.
+Worldwide, the single topped the charts in Hungary, Scotland, and Slovakia, and reached the top 10 in Australia, Canada, Venezuela, and more than 10 European countries.
+Hilton released an "updated" version, titled as "Stars Are Blind (Paris' Version)", on December 30, 2022, which was followed by another version featuring Kim Petras on May 31, 2023.

-A reggaeton remix featuring the Puerto Rican duo Wisin & Yandel was released in Latin America, receiving heavy airplay and achieving club success in countries like Colombia, Ecuador, Chile and Venezuela.